Lethal Weapon 3: Plot

-A week before his retirement, L.A.P.D.
-Sergeant Roger Murtaugh and his partner Martin Riggs are demoted to uniform duties after failing to defuse an office building bomb.
+A week before L.A.P.D.
+Sergeant Roger Murtaugh's retirement, he and Sergeant Martin Riggs are demoted to uniform duties after failing to defuse an office building bomb.
 While on street patrol they witness the theft of an armored car, and help to thwart the crime assisted by armored car driver Delores.
 One of the two thieves gets away, but the other is taken into police custody.
-The suspect is found to be a known associate of Jack Travis, a former LAPD lieutenant who is running an arms smuggling ring in Los Angeles.
-The department is further concerned that the thieves were using armor-piercing bullets.
+The suspect is a known associate of Jack Travis, a former LAPD lieutenant who is running a local arms smuggling ring.
+The thieves were using armor-piercing bullets.
 Riggs and Murtaugh are re-promoted and assigned to work with Sergeant Lorna Cole from internal affairs to track down Travis.

-Travis is currently negotiating with mobster Tyrone regarding his arms deal.
-The armored car thief that escaped is brought to Travis, who subsequently kills him in front of Tyrone for putting the police on his trail.
+Travis is negotiating with mobster Tyrone regarding his arms deal.
+The thief that escaped is brought to Travis, who kills him for putting the police on his trail.
 Travis then uses his old police credentials to enter the interrogation room and kill the suspect in custody before he can be interviewed.
-Travis is unaware that closed-circuit cameras have been installed in the station, and Cole is able to confirm Travis' identity.
-While the three are reviewing the footage, their good friend Leo Getz, who has been helping Murtaugh sell his house, arrives and immediately recognizes Travis from several prior business deals and his love of ice hockey.
+However, closed-circuit cameras have been installed in the station, so Cole manages to confirm Travis' identity.
+While the three are reviewing the footage, their friend Leo Getz, who has been helping Murtaugh sell his house, arrives and recognizes Travis from prior business deals.
 Murtaugh, Riggs, and Getz narrowly miss capturing Travis at a hockey match, and Getz is wounded.
-However, Getz manages to provide them with information of a warehouse Travis owns, which they suspect is where he has stored his arms shipments.
+Getz mentions a warehouse Travis owns, which might be where he has stored his arms shipments.

-Riggs and Murtaugh contact Cole for backup before they raid the warehouse, and stop at a food truck to wait for her.
-As they wait for their food, they witness a drug deal and attempt to stop it.
+Riggs and Murtaugh contact Cole for backup before they raid the warehouse, stopping at a food truck to wait for her.
+While waiting for their food, they witness a drug deal and attempt to stop it.
 Murtaugh kills a gunman who fired at them, while the rest escape.
-Murtaugh recognizes the gunman, Darryl, a close friend of his son Nick.
-With Murtaugh emotionally distraught, Riggs and Cole head to the warehouse, where they successfully secure his next arms shipment delivery.
-That night, Riggs and Cole find they have feelings for each other and sleep together.
-Riggs later finds a guilt-ridden Murtaugh drunk in his boat and consoles him in time for Darryl's funeral.
-There, Darryl's father passionately insists that Murtaugh find the person responsible for giving Darryl the gun.
+Afterwards, Murtaugh recognizes the gunman, his son Nick's close friend, Darryl.
+As Murtaugh is emotionally distraught, Riggs and Cole head to the warehouse and secure Travis' next arms shipment delivery.
+That night, Riggs and Cole have sex.
+He later finds a guilt-ridden Murtaugh drunk in his boat and consoles him in time for Darryl's funeral.
+There, Darryl's father insists that Murtaugh find the person responsible for giving Darryl the gun.